cofob/tailscale-cloudflare-dnssync/README.md

 - Removes DNS records for deleted devices
 - Updates DNS records after the hostname/alias changes
 - Add a pre- and/or postfixes to dns records
+- Uses Tailscale machine "name" (not OS hostname) for DNS labels
+- Optional tag filtering to include only devices with specified Tailscale tags
 - Checks if DNS records is part of tailscale network (100.64.0.0/12 or fd7a:115c:a1e0::/48) before deleting records :P
 - Support Tailscale and Headscale (tested with v0.22.3)